Jarmahent/Retrospectives/2024/January/23/RetroForJan23rd.md

 Today we ended up turning off the project completely because there were more constraints for the project which were not previously highlighted

+I have also been having issues with a script i created to adjust UTC offsets for data in our database.
+We got datasets from standford and github but they both seem to be having issues.
+This has taken a lot of time.

 ## School